The Chloride test contains 1 test with 1 biomarker.

 The following is a list of what is included in the item above.
 Click the test(s) below to view what biomarkers are measured along with an explanation of what the biomarker is measuring.

-1 Biomarkers - Specimen Type: Serum - Average Process Time*: 5 to 6 days
+1 Biomarkers - Specimen Type: Serum - Process Time*: Average 1 to 2 days

 Chloride is a type of electrolyte.
 It works with other electrolytes such as potassium, sodium, and carbon dioxide (CO2).
 These substances help keep the proper balance of body fluids and maintain the body's acid-base balance.
 This is a measure of the amount of chloride in the fluid portion (serum) of the blood.